Skip to main content

 5. Fill out the required properties for Firestore.

-• Database: Flow can autodetect the database name, but you may optionally specify it here.
+• Database: Estuary can autodetect the database name, but you may optionally specify it here.
 This is helpful if the service account used has access to multiple Firebase projects.
 Your database name usually follows the format projects/$PROJECTID/databases/(default).

 • Credentials: The JSON service account key created per the prerequisites.